When commodity prices are stuck in the little-to-no-profit zone, it just makes sense to search for new crops with higher return potential.

 Five years ago, Annette and Bruce Wiles chose to be among the first Nebraskans to try growing hops.
 This year, they also planted hemp.

 The decision to plant specialty crops came after a long career in which Bruce and his brothers grew 11,000 acres of corn and soybeans.
 Annette had worked in product development in the financial/credit card industry.
 Each was ready to try something new.

-"I had a hard time understanding why people grow certain crops when they have no control over the price," Annette said.
+"I had a hard time understanding why people grow certain crops when they have no control over the price," Annette says.
 So, taking on specialty crops was a logical step, and their original research led them to hops.

 How do hops and hemp stack up to more traditional commodities for profits?
 It's probably too early to tell.